OneMadGypsy/tkinter-column-select/README.md

 - For the typing feature, make a box-selection (with or without width) and start typing.
 A box selection that has no width will produce a "multiline-caret".
 - Pressing `BackSpace` while in "multiline-caret mode" will perform a `BackSpace` on every active line
 - Pressing any `Left` or `Right` key while in any selection will deselect and set the caret at the beginning(left) or end(right) of the former selection.
-- You actually don't have to drag.
-You could put the caret where you want the selection to start.
+- You can put the caret where you want the selection to start.
 Press `Shift`+`Alt`, and mousedown where you want the selection to end.
 If you don't release you can still drag to adjust the selection
-- You actually don't even have to use the mouse.
-You could put the caret where you want the selection to start.
+- You can put the caret where you want the selection to start.
 Press `Shift`+`Alt`, and use the regular arrow keys to expand the selection.
 Selecting in any direction is supported.
 NumPad arrow keys are not supported.
 - In "boxselect mode" you can select in any direction.
 - Box-selecting may create an unlimited amount of whitespace if it needs to highlight columns that don't actually exist on the "current" line.
 It also cleans up **all** of the whitespace it generates, every time.
 - There is a vertical grab offset for box-selection.
 This means if you grab/drag from the (ex:) second row of the selection, you have to release where you would want the second row to drop.